StackVista/stackstate-docs/use/problems/problem_navigation.md

 ## Problem Details pane

 The Problem Details pane gathers together all the information you need to get started investigating a problem in your landscape.
 All unhealthy components in the problem (the root cause and contributing causes) are listed here.
-Events that may have triggered the unhealthy state changes in the problem are listed under [Probable Causes](#probable-causes).
+Events that may have triggered the unhealthy state changes in the problem are listed in the section [Probable Causes](#probable-causes).

-Click the **INVESTIGATE IN SUBVIEW** button to open all components and relations in a problem in a dedicated, temporary [problem subview](#problem-subview).
+Click the **INVESTIGATE IN SUBVIEW** button to open all components in a problem in a dedicated, temporary [problem subview](#problem-subview).

 ## Probable causes